Mineral King Road in CA: 398 curves in just 25 miles

-Mineral King Road is an amazing drive in the southern part of Sequoia National Park, in the U.S. state of California.
+Mineral King Road is the name of a stunning drive located in Tulare County, in the U.S. state of California.
 The road is said to have 398 curves in just 25 miles.

 How long is Mineral King Road?

 Mineral King Road is 39.91km (24.8 miles) long and runs west-east from CA-198 (Sierra Drive) towards Mineral King.

 Tucked away in the southern part of Sequoia National Park, the road is mostly paved, but sometimes is very good gravel or dirt, and eventually becomes a trail.
 A 4x4 vehicle is not needed.

 The road ends at 2.398m (7,867ft) above the sea level.
 It is only open from Memorial Day weekend through October.
 The winter closure gate lies two miles west of Atwell Grove.
 RVs and trailers are not recommended.

 When was the Mineral King Road built?

 Silver was discovered here in the 1870s and a rush to the area occurred.
 In 1873 the road was built and gradually improved over the ages.
 The early part of the trail follows the old mining access road.

 The road into Mineral King, a subalpine glacial valley, is a beautiful drive up a windy and narrow mountain road.
 It leads to some of the most stunning and accessible high country in the Sierra Nevada.
 Back in the 1960s Walt Disney wanted to build a ski resort there.

 Is Mineral King Road dangerous?